 Some women experience unusual food cravings (and food avoidance) while they are pregnant.
 A regular desire for sugary snacks may increase your risk of tooth decay.
 Try to snack on low-sugar foods instead.

 If nothing but sweetness will satisfy your craving, try to sometimes choose healthier options such as fresh fruits.
-Rinse your mouth with water or milk, or brush your teeth after having sugary snacks.
+Rinse your mouth with water or an alcohol-free mouth rinse, or brush your teeth after having sugary snacks.

 Increase your calcium during pregnancy